Paroi

-Paroi is an area in Seremban District, Negeri Sembilan, Malaysia.
+Paroi (傌尾 (Mǎwěi)) is an area in Seremban District, Negeri Sembilan, Malaysia.
 It is the eastern suburb of the city of Seremban, consisting of housing estates and villages.
 Numerous sport facilities are built in Paroi, especially the state stadium, the Tuanku Abdul Rahman Stadium.
 Another sports centre is the Paroi Sports and Youth Centre, whose stadium was the first in Malaysia to have an artificial turf for its field.
 In addition, two other sports facilities – the State Sports Complex and the State Aquatic Sports Centre, are located next to Tuanku Abdul Rahman Stadium, and are situated opposite the Paroi Sports and Youth Centre.
 Also in Paroi is a golf course and a mosque.